linkmalloc/proudbisayabai.ph/_posts/2022-05-27-tita-bebs-restaurant.md

 ---
-author: "Ariel Alegado"
-author_img: ""
+author: "Lovers Lane Quiamco | Head Writer"
 layout: post
 title: "A Taste of Home: Fit Your Cravings at Tita Beb’s Specialty"
 description: "Tita Beb's Specialty and Dimsum are here to serve alongside some of your favorite Pinoy dishes!
 TBS promotes Asian fusion cuisine with distinct flavors derived from Pinoy and Chinese delicacies.  "